January 1-17, 2020

-Pathways to Children, a non-profit organization based in Minneapolis, has generously funded a 2-week applied public health experience in Kolkata, India for two U of M School of Public Health students.
+Pathways to Children, a non-profit organization based in Minneapolis, has generously funded a 2-week applied public health experience in Kolkata, India for U of M School of Public Health students.

 Covered expenses include airfare from Minneapolis to Kolkata, lodging, and meals.
 Daily transportation to Jan Seva is also covered.